GoogleChrome/web.dev/src/site/content/en/mini-apps/what-are-h5-and-quickapp/index.md

 ## H5

 H5 apps (or pages) are commonly seen as the predecessor of mini apps.
-What people mean by H5 is essentially a well-designed mobile Web app (or page) that can be shared easily on chat applications.
+What people mean by H5 is essentially a well-designed mobile web app (or page) that can be shared easily on chat applications.
 H5 is a reference to the HTML5 umbrella of technologies that includes responsive design, snappy CSS animations, multimedia content, etc. The Chinese Wikipedia actually [redirects](https://zh.wikipedia.org/wiki/H5) from H5 to HTML5.
 A good example of a representative